Skip to content

 Choose a Paid Page If:

-• You have an established audience that’s already willing to pay for your content
+• Have an established audience already willing to pay for their content

-• You prefer predictable revenue over potentially higher but volatile income
+• Prefer predictable revenue over higher but volatile income

-• You want a simpler business model with less daily sales activity
+• Want a simpler model with less daily sales activity

 Choose a Free Page If:

-• You’re starting from zero and need to build an audience quickly
+• Starting from zero and needing to build an audience quickly

-• You’re comfortable with active selling and PPV messaging
+• Comfortable with active selling and daily PPV messaging

-• Your content is best monetized through individual sales rather than subscriptions
+• Content is best monetized through individual piece sales

-• You’re in a highly competitive niche where lowering the barrier to entry is crucial
+• In a highly competitive niche where lowering the barrier to entry is a meaningful strategic advantage

 Choose a Hybrid Model If:

-• You have enough content to feed both pages without either feeling neglected
+• You have enough content to feed both pages consistently

-• You want to use the free page as a marketing funnel for the paid page
+• You want the free page functioning as a marketing funnel for the paid page

 The Hybrid Model Deep Dive